VicentePerezSoloviev/EDAspy/docs/source/index.rst

 Description of the package
 ##########################

-EDApy is a Python package with different Estimation of Distribution algorithms implementations.
+EDAspy is a Python package with different Estimation of Distribution algorithms implementations.

    1. Univariate binary EDA.
 Can be used for feature selection problems.